lmdu/pyfastx/docs/source/usage.rst

 New in ``pyfastx`` 0.5.1

-Sometimes your fasta will have a long header which contains multiple identifiers and description, for example, ">JZ822577.1 contig1 cDNA library of flower petals in tree peony by suppression subtractive hybridization Paeonia suffruticosa cDNA, mRNA sequence".
+Sometimes your fasta will have a long header which contains multiple identifiers and description, for example:

+``>JZ822577.1 contig1 cDNA library of flower petals in tree peony by suppression subtractive hybridization Paeonia suffruticosa cDNA, mRNA sequence``

 In this case, either "JZ822577.1" or "contig1" could be used as the identifier.
 You can specify the key function to select one as identifier.